tangentsoft/pidp8i/media/os8/README.md

 by boot options IF=0 and IF=7.
 See the [top-level `README.md` file][tlrm] for instructions on controlling what goes into this image.

-`os8.tu56` — Bootable OS/8 DECtape image used by boot option IF=3.
+`v3*.tu56` — Bootable OS/8 DECtape image used by boot option IF=3.
 Primarily intended to demonstrate the uncommon "boot and run from tape" experience offered by early DEC systems.
+There will usually be only one of these files, with its name indicating whether it contains an OS/8 V3D or V3F operating system image, and whether it is built to expect a TC08 or TD8E tape drive interface.
+For example, it may be called `v3f-tc08.tu56`, meaning OS/8 V3F built for a system with a TC08 tape interface.

 ## Data Disks